aud-dreams/semantic-segmentation/README.md

 ## TRAINING
 Training is handled via Pytorch Lightning, and metrics are measured and kept track of using Weights and Biases (Wandb).
 Scripts and settings for training are located in the *scripts* directory.
 A .yaml file stores user settings for training, and *train_sweeps.py* works as a "wrapper script" for executing the entire training and metric tracking pipeline.

+Note that a Wandb account is required to run training.
+Follow Wandb's instructions on how to create a project and connect it.
+You'll need to enter an API key into the terminal when prompted.

 Supporting functions and modules are located in the *src/models* or *src/esd_data* directories.
 For instance, dataset augmentation via image transformation is located in the *augmentations.py* script inside *src/esd_data*.
 Custom implementation of Pytorch's dataset, dataloader, and datamodule classes are located inside also located inside *src/esd_data*.
 Implementations of model architectures are located in *src/models*.
 More detail on how to train a model is shown in the **Quick Start** section.